alexandrosSamartzis/german-subtitles-ai/README.md

   - View results directly in browser
 - 🧠 **Local AI Fallback**:
   - Integrate with [Ollama](https://ollama.com) to use models like Mistral/Gemma offline
-  - Use my MacBook’s M2 GPU cores efficiently
+  - Use my GPU cores efficiently
 - 🗃 **Database Integration**:
   - Save subtitle sessions, simplified texts, and vocabulary
   - Store and tag vocabulary in a PostgreSQL DB